AvinashCheeranjie/Drawing-Shapes-in-turtlesim/README.md

 # Drawing Shapes in turtlesim

-This ROS 2 package controls the turtle in Turtlesim to draw a circle.
+This ROS 2 package controls the turtle in turtlesim to draw a circle.

 ## Installation